-In-kind donations recognized by the School for the year ended June 30, 2023 were \$282,007 for professional and other services.
-Professional and other services are valued at the estimated fair value based on current rates for similar services.
+In-kind donations recognized by the School for the year ended June 30, 2024 were \$1,594,603 for professional and other services.
+Professional and other services are valued at the estimated fair value based on current rates for similar services and were used in.

 The School and NHA have entered into a services agreement (the "agreement") for NHA to provide administration, strategic planning and all labor, materials, equipment, and supervision necessary for the provision of educational services to students.
 NHA receives as remuneration for its services an amount equal to the total revenue received by the School from all revenue sources.
 As part of the consideration received under the agreement, NHA also provides the facilities in which the School operates.
 The services are classified as program services or management and general expenses.
+Revenue deficiency occurred during the year ended June 30, 2024, therefore a portion of the expense requirements was met through in-kind contributions from NHA.
 Contributed nonfinancial assets did not have donor-imposed restrictions.